 These resources, tools and University partners can help you navigate the FWA process.

-Questions, concerns, comments and success stories may be sent to email@example.com; these will be used to update the FAQs and inform flex trainings as we learn more from our community about making flex work at Harvard.
-To participate in a dialog about flexible work arrangements and other Work/Life programs, visit the HARVie Classifieds & Conversations and select Work/Life Conversations where you will be able to connect with others around campus who are beginning an engaging conversation about flexwork.
+Questions, concerns, comments and success stories may be sent to firstname.lastname@example.org; these will be used to update the FAQs and inform flexwork trainings as we learn more from our community about making flexibility work at Harvard.

 You can download all of these tools as a complete packet in PDF form.
 Please note that if there is a discrepency between the PDFs and the online version, the online version prevails.